Grilled Carne Asada

 1. Keep some of the marinade aside.
 When you pull the steak from the grill to rest, drizzle a little marinade over the meat for an added kick of flavor.

-2. If you want to guarantee tender steak, use a meat tenderizer mallet (like this one on Amazon) to help break down the beef.
+2. If you want to guarantee tender steak, use a meat tenderizer mallet to help break down the beef.
 Just a few hits should be enough.

 3. Ensure you have fresh limes for the marinade, and avoid store-bought lime juice.
 This will provide the citric acid we need to tenderize flank steak and break down its tough meat fibers.